johanley/postscript-notes/README.md

 Dictionary stack:
    --dict:757/1123(ro)(G)--   --dict:0/20(G)--   --dict:89/200(L)--</pre>

-This says that, at the time of this erorr, there were 3 dictionaries on the dictionary stack.
+This says that, at the time of this error, there were 3 dictionaries on the dictionary stack.
-These three will always be present.
+These three will always be present, because they are permanent and can't be deleted.
 They are, in order from left to right, `systemdict`, `globaldict`, and `userdict`.

 For the `globaldict`, the above says:
-* it has 757 entries, and has allocated room for 1123 entries
+* it has defined 757 entries, and has allocated room for a total of 1123 entries
-* it's read-only (ro)
+* it's read-only *(ro)*
-* it's in global VM (G)
+* it's in global VM *(G)*

 **Names**: